 Indian Point is a Deed Restricted Community Our Indian Point community was created in 1994, under an Osceola County Ordinance, as a strictly enforced Deed Restricted community with an irrevocable covenant of rules and regulations.
 These Deed Restrictions were established to maintain the standards and property values of our community.
 This also helps in deterring crime in our community as it states that all residents are concerned about their community.
 All homeowners are required to comply with these Deed Restrictions whether current with their Indian Point Homeowners Association membership dues or not.
 All homeowners are also responsible to insure that their management company and tenants are also complying.
 Thus, if there management company or tenant is cited for a violation, the homeowner is also assessed the violation and fined.
 There are also Osceola County Ordinances that govern our community which all homeowners, their tenants and property managers must also comply with or be assessed a violation and fine through Osceola County.

 Created under the Osceola County ordinance creating the Indian Point community, was the mandate of the existence of the Indian Point Homeowners Association.
 The role of the Indian Point Homeowner Association is to enforce the rules and regulations established under this covenant.
 Simply because you were not given a copy of the Deed Restrictions when you bought into the community, does not exclude you from complying.
 Signs are posted stating we are a Deed Restricted Community.
 The Indian Point Homeowners Association continually educated the homeowners, their tenants and property managers of the rules that govern our community.
 We do not want to see any homeowner assessed a violation, fine and legal action because they or their tenants and property managers were not aware of the governing rules of our community.
 The homeowner is responsible for any fines, liens and legal costs incurred as a result of this violation.
-So please comply, so you will not be in assessed a violation, fined or have to pay for legal action.
+So please comply, so you will not be in assessed a violation, fined or have to pay for legal action, but not limited to assessment of liens and foreclosure.
 If you have any questions please contact us.

 It is the mission of the Indian Point Homeowners Association to do the job we were created to do, make the Indian Point community a better place for all our residents.
 A place to raise your family and welcome your guests.
 A place we can all be proud to call home...